MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 ## Time estimate

-If you have completed the prerequisites, this task takes approximately *10* minutes to complete.
+After you have completed the prerequisites, this task takes approximately *10* minutes to complete.

 ## Prerequisites

+Before you begin this QuickStart, have an the following ready:

+> [!div class="checklist"]
-Before you begin this QuickStart, have an instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.
+> * An instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.<br/>&nbsp;

-Familiarity with Python is assumed.
-[Here's a video tutorial on Python programming](https://mva.microsoft.com/en-us/training-courses/introduction-to-programming-with-python-8360?l=lqhuMxFz_8904984382).
+> * Familiarity with Python.
+[Here's a video tutorial](https://mva.microsoft.com/en-us/training-courses/introduction-to-programming-with-python-8360?l=lqhuMxFz_8904984382).<br/>&nbsp;
+> * Familiarity with Jupyter notebooks.
+Learn [how to load sample Python notebooks](../../python/how-to-revoscalepy-jupyter-nb-config.md).

 ## Example code